 All of the lessons include a bio, fun facts about famous works of art, timeline activities, and fun hands-on projects.
 Feel free to pin them for later!

-Jackson Pollock – Abstract Art
+Jackson Pollock and Abstract Art Study and Activities

 Art for Kids: Drawing: The Only Drawing Book You’ll Ever Need to Be the Artist You’ve Always Wanted to BeArt Lab for Kids: 52 Creative Adventures in Drawing, Painting, Printmaking, Paper, and Mixed Media-For Budding Artists of All Ages (Lab Series)

-Great Art History Picks for Your Homeschool
+Where to Get Art History Curriculum for Your Homeschool

 Learning Online Blog has provided a pretty comprehensive list of resources to fit any homeschool.
 This post includes plenty of curriculum options, interactive programs, and texts to help elementary through high school kids hone their creative skills!